 *Cas Lester was head of CBBC Drama Development and now she is author of different series.

-They open up our imaginations and invites us right in!
+They open up our imaginations and invite us right in!

 As someone who has worked and grappled with the printed word for a quarter of a century, perhaps I should be nervous.
 But a picture book without words is such a generous thing – it opens up our imaginations and invites us right in.
 Each child will hatch their own idiosyncratic version of the story and we will listen, wrapt and amazed at their resourcefulness and storytelling skills.
 Or we might watch as they lose themselves, wordless, in the world before them.
 As readers of fiction we really need the gaps, the unsaid, to work our own way into a character or a situation.
 What better way to understand this than with a wordless, illustrated book.